Cheswick Green Primary School Pupil premium strategy statement

 School Led Tutoring Guidance ‘Tutoring is one of the most effective tools for helping pupils recover lost education’. |

-Funding to appoint an experienced teaching support assistant to work in KS 2 to support phonics and fluency interventions and an apprentice to work in KS 2 to support mathematics interventions. |
+Experienced teaching support assistants to work in KS 2 to support English and Mathematics interventions |

 Provision of QFT, mastery curriculum and effective challenge for children identified as needing to catch-up – see www.
 Gov.uk/publications/the-pupil-premium-howschoolsare-spending-the funding successfully. |